ghent360/KlipperToolboard/README.md

 # Huvud 3D Printer toolhead board
-This is a simplified version of the KilipperBoard started by bondus(https://github.com/bondus/KlipperToolboard).
+This is a modified version of the KilipperBoard started by bondus(https://github.com/bondus/KlipperToolboard).
 The goal is to make the board as cheap as possible.
-Removed the CAN interface, since I believe USB is more practical.
+Removed the CAN interface, switched to RP4020 MCU since it is more available.
+Added extra IO pins for LEDs or other sensors.
 # Original author words
 A very small 3D printer board for use on a direct drive toolhead.
 It is designed to be used with Klipper firmware.
 Klipper has the awesome feature to be able to use multiple MCUs connected to the host over a (relatively) high latency connection.